NikitaIvanovV/ctpv/README.md

 but it's written in C.
-stpv worked perfectly for me, except it was kinda sluggish because it was written in POSIX shell. ctpv is an attempt to make a faster version stpv and add some new features.
+stpv worked perfectly for me, except it was kinda sluggish because it was written in POSIX shell. ctpv is an attempt to make a faster version of stpv and add some new features.

 Originally it was made for [lf](https://github.com/gokcehan/lf) but I assume it should not be hard to integrate ctpv into other